 A TMDL is an acronym used to describe a scientific study conducted on how much pollutant load a lake or stream can assimilate.
-TMDLs are conducted when a lake or stream does not meet (or the pollutant exceeds) water quality standards (WQS).
-An individual lake or stream can be tested for several pollutants such as: sediment, pathogens, pesticides, mercury or metals also it will be tested for normal levels of dissolved oxygen, temperature, pH, nutrients and Organics in the water.
+TMDLs are conducted when a lake or stream does not meet water quality standards (WQS).
 The TMDL takes into account point source discharges, such as discharge from a wastewater treatment plan, and nonpoint source discharges, such as stormwater runoff.

 The Clean Water Act, section 303, establishes the water quality standards and TMDL programs.
 Water quality standards are set by States, Territories, and Tribes.
 They identify the uses for each waterbody, for example, drinking water supply, contact recreation (swimming), and aquatic life support (fishing), and the scientific criteria to support that use.
-Within the Middle Flint River Watershed those water bodies that do not meet water quality standards are on the Genesee County Impaired water bodies map on page 51.

 The State of Michigan administers the TMDL Program in Michigan.
 These rules define the water quality goals for a lake or stream.
-MDEQ defines Water quality standards as "state rules established to protect the Great Lakes, the connecting waters, and all other surface waters of the state".
+MDEQ defines water quality standards as "state rules established to protect the Great Lakes, the connecting waters, and all other surface waters of the state".
 The goals are in three areas, including the uses of the lake or stream, such as swimming and fishing; safe levels to protect the uses, such as the minimum oxygen level needed for fish to live; and procedures to protect high quality waters."
 (MDEQ website summary)